stakater/StakaterPlatform/README.md

 It is recommended to fork it in a private repository as you have to add sensitive information in it.

 2. Tools have been configured with default configurations.
 Which can be replaced based on the requirement.
-Secrets have base64 encoded data in it which is `NOT SECURE`, so it is recommeded to secure the secret either by using [SealedSecrets](https://playbook.stakater.com/content/workshop/sealed-secrets/introduction.html#overview) or any other method of your choice.

 #### Mandatory Configurations